BoundaryML/baml/README.md

 function getResume(resumeUrl: string): Promise<Resume> {
   const resume_text = await loadResume(resumeUrl);
-  // Call the BAML function
+  // Call the BAML function (this uses 'version1' by default)
   // This will raise an exception if we don't find
-  // a Resume types.
+  // a Resume type.
   return b.ExtractResume({ resumeText: content });
 }
 ```